How to Become a Certified Medical Interpreter

-- Demonstrate Oral proficiency in English with any of the following: Bachelor’s degree, Masters Degree, Ph.D., or any other higher education degree awarded in US University, High school diploma from an English Speaking country.
+- Demonstrate oral proficiency in English with any of the following: high school, diploma, bachelor’s degree, master’s degree, Ph.D., or any other higher education degree awarded in a .U.S. university or any other English-speaking country.
 They also accept a passing score in any of the following tests: TOEFL, ELPT, MELAB, ECPE, FCE, CAE, CPE, IELTS.

-- To show linguistic proficiency in the primary language for which you are seeking certification, you should have one of the following: Bachelor, Masters, Ph.D., or any other degree from an institution of higher education where the language is spoken.
-Graduation from a high school of the country where the target language is spoken, 24+ semester college credit hours of the target language, ACTFL Oral Exams (American Council on the Teaching of Foreign Languages): Advanced Mid-Level.
+- To show linguistic proficiency in the primary language for which you are seeking certification, you should have one of the following: bachelor’s, master’s, Ph.D., or any other degree from an institution of higher education where the language is spoken.
+They also accept a high school diploma from the country where the target language is spoken, 24+ semester college credit hours of the target language, and ACTFL Oral Exams (American Council on the Teaching of Foreign Languages): Advanced Mid-Level.

 Where to Get Training?

 Once you’ve met the basic language requirements, you should find a reputable 40-hour program for your medical interpreter training.
 This training program will teach you the ins and outs of medical interpreting, helping you to understand what your role and responsibilities will be as a medical interpreter.
 After you have taken your medical interpreter training class, you will be ready for the credentialing exams.
 The National Board of Certification for Medical Interpreters offers one credential and requires you to take both an oral and a written exam and pass both.